Meet the f11 Photography Magazine Team

 2009 saw the launch of David’s innovative Chasing the Light Road Show, which now tours Europe.
 In 2010 David’s second book Full Frame was published alongside another film Photography in the RAW.

-In 2012 Canon announced the inclusion of David into its Ambassador Program by designating him an Official Canon Explorer.
+In 2012 Canon announced the inclusion of David into its Ambassador Program by designating him an Official Canon Ambassador.
 The same year saw the launch of his innovative Chasing the Light Online Magazine.
 David’s third book, The Vision was published in October 2013.
 In 2014 David was inducted into the Manfrotto Ambassador Program.

 David enjoys a loyal following from photographers and travellers alike, old and young, from across the globe, with whom he communicates directly through his f11 Photography Magazine, by way of Facebook, Twitter and notonphoto posts – many of which are sent from the field.